richygp/finterconnection/README.md

 ### Possible improvements

 * Define a service which returns the available and updated IATA codes from airports as enum constants.
+* Paginate the "interconnections" edpoint
+* JavaDoc and more unit tests scenarios
 * Reduce complexity when reckoning one-step flights.
 * Better parameter validation.
 At the moment it only checks that it fits in number and if all required are present.